 When will the new building be completed?

-Over the next 12 to 18 months, the North Kensington Centre will be transformed into a bright, modern building that will allow us to significantly improve our learning environment and facilities for students and the wider community.
+Over the next 6 months, the North Kensington Centre will complete its transformation into a bright, modern building that will allow us to significantly improve our learning environment and facilities for students and the wider community.

 Maintaining student experience through the building works